 Dr. Mantilla's research into the control of breathing will help prevent complications and improve quality-of-life for individuals across the full spectrum of age, as well as patients with spinal cord injury and neuromuscular disorders.

-- Associate Editor, Frontiers in Respiratory Physiology (2010-present)
+- Associate editor, Frontiers in Respiratory Physiology journal, 2010-present

 - Active member, Association of University Anesthesiologists, 2010-present